 Like many large companies in Denmark, CO-RO is owned by a foundation – a nonprofit entity that provides long-term stability for the company and its employees.
 Global operations span a variety of business structures, from wholly owned companies to joint ventures, allowing CO-RO to adjust to a diversity of business conditions and economic pressures.
 For instance, in 2020, the company opened a concentrate production facility in Kenya for its Sunquick fruit drink brand, a joint venture project that had been in the works prior to the onset of the COVID-19 pandemic.
 Taylor says the company is confident that demand for fast-moving consumer goods such as the company’s drinks and frozen product can withstand the current crisis.

 “When you commit to a project, you can't get cold feet because the weather changes,” Taylor says.
 “We still maintain that East Africa is a great place to do business.”

 When tastes translate across borders, CO-RO uses its production capabilities to introduce or adapt existing products for new customers.
 For example, Taylor describes a Malaysian-marketed initiative that the company believed would also be popular for the Ramadan season in Saudi Arabia.
-Having the cultural familiarity of local markets and the logistics capabilities of a large organization allows CO-RO to responsibly innovate on a global scale.
+Having the cultural familiarity of local markets and the logistics capabilities of a large organisation allows CO-RO to responsibly innovate on a global scale.

 “We encourage this learning between regions,” Taylor says.
-“I can't overemphasize the importance of being small enough to be able to do that, but big enough that you can actually get things done.
+“I can't overemphasise the importance of being small enough to be able to do that, but big enough that you can actually get things done.
 If you focus on the consumer and what's important, and you focus on the brands that you're making, you're going to do well.”